Do you want to know how to write a journal?

 “And the highest enjoyment of timelessness…is when I stand among rare butterflies and their food plants.
 This is ecstasy, and behind the ecstasy is something else, which is hard to explain.
 It is like a momentary vacuum into which rushes all that I love.”

-I don’t like writing posts like this.
-I worry how people will perceive me, and if I’ll upset or offend anyone.
+Years ago, I didn’t like writing articles like this one.
+I worried about how people will perceive me, and if I’ll upset or offend anyone.

 “What is the use of saying one is indifferent to reviews when positive praise, though mingled with blame, gives one such a start on, that instead of feeling dried up, one feels, on the contrary, flooded with ideas?”

 Cheever wasn’t one for paying too much attention to his critics.
-He almost never re-read his works or the reviews about them.
+He rarely re-read his works or reviews about them.

 That said, even Cheever occasionally dreamt (worried) about how people saw him.

 “…and last night I had a dream that a brilliant reviewer pointed out that there was an excess of lamentation in my work.”